-Large water reservoir conveniently notifies you when the water level is low and you need to hydrate your tree.
-Available in four sizes.
-Base is completely flat so there's no wobbling or instability.
+The water reservoir conveniently notifies you when the water level is low and you need to hydrate your tree.
+Available in 4 sizes.
+The base is completely flat so there's no wobbling or instability.
 Easy to set up your tree within minutes.

-For trunks up to seven inches.
+For trunks up to 7 inches.
 Welded design is nearly seamless and feels well-made.
 Covered in a powder coating for an attractive finish.
-Deep green color base and legs blend in well with the tree.
-Legs are flat, so it's easy to lay a skirt over them.
+The deep green color base and legs blend in well with the tree.
+Easy to lay a skirt over the flat legs.

 Has a slightly smaller water capacity than other models, but it's not a dealbreaker.

 It supports artificial trees weighing up to 80 lbs.
 Each rotation takes 70 seconds.
 You can choose to have it rotate with lights on or just have the lights on without rotation.
 This base has three outlets to prevent cords from getting tangled.

 Best to spin at special moments, as constant use may fry the motor.

 This rustic tree stand is perfect for real trees.
 A post in the middle will help to center your tree trunk and screws hold it in place.
 It has a sleek style, assembles quickly, and packs up fairly small for storage from year to year.

 The water reservoir is on the small side.